jina-ai/docs/chapters/sparse.rst

 For the indexer,
 we will use the ``PysparnnIndexer`` with approximate nearest neighbor for sparse data.
 Since we want to store the indexed result, we combined ``PysparnnIndexer`` and ``BinaryPbIndexer`` together.

+Create a second YAML file with the following code snippet.
+The file should be called `index.yml`

 .. highlight:: yaml
 .. code-block:: yaml